 This card is no longer available through GET.com.
 However, if you are looking for a good secured credit card, you should consider

 The Public Savings Bank OPEN SKY Secured Visa Credit Card is a card designed for people with bad or no credit who want to improve their credit before they can apply for other credit cards with more benefits that require a higher credit score.
 Public Savings Bank is a small bank based in Pennsylvania.
-If you prefer a larger and more reputable bank, you should consider the Capital One® Secured MasterCard®, issued by Capital One Financial, one of the largest credit card issuers in the US.
+If you prefer a larger and more reputable bank, you should consider Capital One® Secured Mastercard®, issued by Capital One Financial, one of the largest credit card issuers in the US.

 Here's a quick overview of the Public Savings Bank OPEN SKY Secured Visa Credit Card.